phloe/amoeba/README.md

 ![Amoeba micro API](http://amoeba-js.net/img/type.svg)

-Micro API designed for use in bootstrap bookmarklets.
+Micro API designed for use in bootstrapped bookmarklets.

 Amoeba was made from the following assumptions: